Support Our Sponsor

 Economy - overview:

 Chile has a market-oriented economy characterized by a high level of foreign trade.
 During the early 1990s, Chile's reputation as a role model for economic reform was strengthened when the democratic government of Patricio AYLWIN - which took over from the military in 1990 - deepened the economic reform initiated by the military government.
 Growth in real GDP averaged 8% during 1991-97, but fell to half that level in 1998 because of tight monetary policies implemented to keep the current account deficit in check and because of lower export earnings - the latter a product of the global financial crisis.
 A severe drought exacerbated the recession in 1999, reducing crop yields and causing hydroelectric shortfalls and electricity rationing, and Chile experienced negative economic growth for the first time in more than 15 years.
 Despite the effects of the recession, Chile maintained its reputation for strong financial institutions and sound policy that have given it the strongest sovereign bond rating in South America.
-By the end of 1999, exports and economic activity had begun to recover, and growth rebounded to 4.2% in 2000.
-Growth fell back to 3.1% in 2001 and 2.1% in 2002, largely due to lackluster global growth and the devaluation of the Argentine peso.
-Chile's economy began a slow recovery in 2003, growing 3.2%, and accelerated to about 5% per year in 2004-06, while Chile maintained a low rate of inflation.
-GDP growth benefited from high copper prices, solid export earnings (particularly forestry, fishing, and mining), and stepped-up foreign direct investment.
-Unemployment has exhibited a downward trend over the past year, but remains fairly high.
+Between 2000 and 2006 growth ranged between 2%-6%.
+Throughout these years Chile maintained a low rate of inflation with GDP growth coming from high copper prices, solid export earnings (particularly forestry, fishing, and mining), and growing domestic consumption.
+Chile continues to attract foreign direct investment, but most foreign investment goes into gas, water, electricity and mining.
+Unemployment has exhibited a downward trend over the past year, dropping to 7.8% at the end of 2006.
 Chile deepened its longstanding commitment to trade liberalization with the signing of a free trade agreement with the US, which took effect on 1 January 2004.
-Chile signed a free trade agreement with China in November 2005, and it already has several trade deals signed with other nations and blocs, including the European Union, Mercosur, South Korea, and Mexico.
-Record-high copper prices helped to strengthen the peso to a 6½-year high, as of December 2006, and added investment in the mining sector will boost GDP in 2007.
+Chile signed or ratified a number of trade agreements in 2006, including with China and India.
+Chile claims to have more bilateral or regional trade agreements than any other country.
+It has 57 such agreements (not all of them full free trade agreements), including with the European Union, Mercosur, South Korea, and Mexico.

 GDP (purchasing power parity):